pretix/pretix/doc/development/api/restriction.rst

                 applied_to = list(restriction.variations.all())

                 # Only take this restriction into consideration if it either
-                # is directly applied to this variation OR is applied to all
+                # is directly applied to this variation
-                # variations (e.g. the applied_to list is empty)
-                if len(applied_to) > 0:
                 if 'variation' not in v or v['variation'] not in applied_to: continue

                 if restriction.timeframe_from <= now() <= restriction.timeframe_to:
                     # Selling this item is currently possible